 When looking in the phone book, this is the most common method of carpet cleaning available, but is it the best way to clean carpet for your situation?

 Benefits: Large volumes of water are used to flush out dirt and debris.
 Relatively easy to train their staff on the use of equipment, but a better job can be expected from technicians with several years of experience or certifications.

-Drawbacks: large Volumes of water can lead to over-wet carpets that becoming a breeding ground for mold, mildew, and bacteria, all of which can create foul odors that linger for days.
+Drawbacks: large Volumes of water can lead to over-wet carpets that become a breeding ground for mold, mildew, and bacteria, all of which can create foul odors that linger for days.

 Properly steam cleaned carpets will be dry to the touch within 24 hours at normal room temperatures.
 You can expect longer than normal drying times for cold rooms below about 72 degrees Fahrenheit.